jctemp/un-data-visualisation/README.md

 ![](public/logo.png)
 <p>
-    Our mission is to provide a unique platform for visualising and exploring the extensive datasets available on the United Nations Data website</a>.
-    At the UN Data Visualisation Project, data is a powerful tool that allows us to understand the world through statistics.
-By transforming complex datasets into interactive and engaging visualisations, we aim to make information more accessible, meaningful, and impactful.

     Our objective is to create a unique platform for visualising and exploring the vast datasets available on the <a href="https://data.un.org/" class="underline">United Nations Data website</a>.
     Data is a potent instrument that helps us comprehend